GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-geometric-median-and-median-absolute-deviation-landsat/_details.md

 \end{align*}
 $$

-Then EMAD for 'N' timesteps is given by Roberts et al, 2018, as the median of the Euclidean distances from all the timesteps.
+Then EMAD for $N$ timesteps is given by Roberts et al, 2018, as the median of the Euclidean distances from all the timesteps.

 $$
 \begin{align*}